Step by Step Instructions

 - Click SET FEATURED IMAGE.
 You will see a box that looks like this:

 - Click on UPLOAD FILES

 - This will open another screen that will look like this:

 - Select the file you want to upload and click on the OPEN button in the lower right hand corner.

 - When the image appears in the Featured Image Box, you have completed this step.

 Rod Stewart was right.
 Every picture tells a story.
 That’s why we recommend that you insert at least one image per every 25o words in your articles, not including the featured image.
-There are two methods for inserting images into articles:
+There are two methods for inserting images into the body of your articles:

 The Copy and Paste Method